3 nights from only $595

 Dinner this evening is at a local restaurant.

 Continue your discoveries of Mumbai today.
 We'll spend some time exploring the Gandhi Museum and Library housed within the mansion known as Mani Bhavan.
 Then we'll enjoy lunch at a local restaurant.
+You will have the use of a room at our hotel today.

 This evening, transfer to the airport for your overnight flight to the U.S.